rust-lang/rust-bindgen/book/src/command-line-usage.md

 output file path for the generated bindings.
 If the output file path is not supplied, the bindings are printed to `stdout`.

-If we wanted to generated Rust FFI bindings from a C header named `input.h` and put them in the `bindings.rs` file, we would invoke `bindgen` like this:
+If we wanted to generate Rust FFI bindings from a C header named `input.h` and put them in the `bindings.rs` file, we would invoke `bindgen` like this:

 ```bash